Plea-Justice/plea-justice.github.io/Scripts/Script-for-defense-attorney-recommendation-study.md

 ---
 # Attorney Advice (Study 1)

-Below is the script for a study examining the impact of defense attorney recommendations on plea decision-making.
+Below is the script for a study examining the impact of guilt status and defense attorney recommendation on plea decision-making.

 <details><summary><b><p style="font-size:18px"><u>> Key/Legend</u></p></b></summary>